Joseangel15/ReactDigitalOceanHosting-Guide/README.md

 - Configure pm2
 ##### Bonus - Updating & Domain Names
 - How to update content on your live website
-- How to replace your IP address with a domain name
+- How to replace your IP address with a domain name(HTTPS)

 ***